Nikhil2001/python-examples/README.md

 To execute
-on your terminal execute ---> python file.py
+on your terminal run command ---> python file.py

            OR